HsiangHung/Machine_Learning_Note/Bayesian/Bayesian_neural_network/README.md

-# 1. Bayesian Statistics
+# 1. Bayesian Neural Networks

-## 1.1 Frequentist and Bayesian

 In a traditional neural network, weights $\bf{w} = (w_1, w_2, \cdots, b_1, \cdots)$ are assigned as a single value or point estimate, whereas in BNN, weights are considered a probability distribution.
-These probability distributions of network weights are used to estimate the uncertainty in weights and predictions.
+These probability distributions of network weights are used to estimate the **uncertainty** in weights and predictions.

 Figure-1 shows a schematic diagram of a BNN where weights are normally distributed [[Sabber Ahamed]][Bayesian Neural network].
 ![](images/weight_distribution.png)